RV Air Conditioner Basics: Your Top Questions Answered

 Can You Run an RV Air Conditioner on 15-amp Power?

 Even if your AC draws less than 15 amps, you may be unable to run any additional electrical appliances without overloading the circuit.
-For example, the combined draws of your AC unit, RV refrigerator, and electric water heater may be enough to trip a breaker.
+For example, the combined draws of your A/C unit, RV refrigerator, and electric water heater may be enough to trip a breaker.

-However, installing soft start devices or manually attempting to operate an AC with less than the designated power supply minimums may void your warranty, cause damage to the equipment, and possibly result in fire.
+However, installing soft start devices or manually attempting to operate an A/C with less than the designated power supply minimums may void your warranty, cause damage to the equipment, and possibly result in fire.

 Bottom line: your best bet for safely running your RV’s air conditioner is connecting to the electrical service your RV is designed for.